 “The key to beating this is eating three meals a day with regular snacks, so that hunger never gets out of hand.

-“Ensure all carbohydrates are wholewheat, as they slowly release sugar into the blood and fill you up more.
+“Ensure all carbohydrates are wholewheat and full of fibre, as they slowly release sugar into the blood and fill you up more.
 Also include protein with each meal to increase that feeling of fullness, and eat at least five portions of fruit and vegetables a day.”

 Tragic events such as the loss of a parent or family member, or general stress and anxiety (from everyday problems) can often trigger a cycle of comfort eating which can cause the numbers on the scale to creep up slowly but steadily over the years.